tshrinivasan/tamil-tts-install/README.md

 # Tamil-TTS-install-script

-This is a script to install the Tamil text to Speech System provided by IIT Madras and SSN Engineering College at https://www.iitm.ac.in/donlab/tts/voices.php
+This is a script to install the Tamil text to Speech System provided by IIT Madras and SSN College of Engineering at https://www.iitm.ac.in/donlab/tts/voices.php

 ## System requirements: